AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/privatelink-service.md

 - **Customer Cloud account number** (AWS or Azure)—Must be in the same region as the Adobe Commerce on cloud infrastructure instance
 - **Cloud region**—Provide the Cloud region where the account is hosted for verification purposes
-- **Services and communication ports**—Adobe must open ports to enable service communication between VPCs, for example _Webserver, HTTP port 80_, _SFTP port 2222_
+- **Services and communication ports**—Adobe must open ports to enable service communication between VPCs, for example SQL port 3306, SFTP port 2222
 - **Project ID**—Provide the Adobe Commerce on cloud infrastructure Pro project ID.
 You can get the Project ID and other project information using the following [Cloud CLI](../dev-tools/cloud-cli.md) command: `magento-cloud project:info`
 - **Connection type**—Specify unidirectional or bidirectional for connection type
 - **Endpoint service**—For bidirectional PrivateLink connections, provide the DNS URL for the VPC endpoint service that Adobe must connect to, for example: `com.amazonaws.vpce.<cloud-region>.vpce-svc-<service-id>`